 When we got back in the car, Gary just sat there staring at me.
 “What?”
 I said when he hadn’t started the car right away.
 “Well, you always said Allan would guide you.
 The lady’s name is Ellen, she lives on Baker’s Hill Road, your last name is Baker.
 This is more than a coincidence, my dear.”
 I turned to stare out the window, not wanting to get my hopes up, but I was definitely beginning to feel giddy and hopeful.

 We drove up to the front of the cabin and parked by the white picket fence.
 I could barely move, afraid to go in and be disappointed again.
 But, so far, everything about the town, cabin and the nearby lake was right.
 I was startled when Gary opened my car door and held out his hand to help me up, not that I needed help, he was just a kind gentleman, like my Allan was.
-His wife was a lucky lady, indeed.
+If he ever married, his wife would be a lucky lady, indeed.

 Ellen was waiting on the front porch and greeted us warmly.
 When I went up the three steps to meet her, I felt Allan holding my elbow like he used to.
 At first I thought it was Gary, but when I turned to look, Gary was still back at the gate making sure it closed and latched properly.
 I felt goose bumps travel up my arm.
 I held out my hand to clasp Ellen’s as she reached out.
 “How lovely you are,” she beamed.
 “Not many women wear dresses now days and yours is so becoming.”
 I blushed and thanked her.
 I said a silent prayer to Allan, please let this one be our dream cottage.